oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 have values which are 25.25, 6.125, and 8.25 respectively.
 All of the other values are zero.

-In Oracle Database, you can define a column for a sparse vector using the following format::
+In Oracle AI Database, you can define a column for a sparse vector using the following format::

     VECTOR(number_of_dimensions, dimension_storage_format, sparse)